Ask the Experts: Meningococcal ACWY

 Because she has functional asplenia, she is due for the second dose of the primary series (assuming 8 weeks have passed since the first primary series dose).
 Because she has a high-risk medical condition she will need periodic booster doses.
 If she is younger than age 7 years when she receives the second dose of her primary series, she should receive her first booster dose 3 years after completing the primary series.
 She should then receive a booster dose every five years thereafter.
 If she is age 7 years or older when she receives the second primary dose she should receive her first booster dose 5 years after the completing the primary series and every five years thereafter.

 This situation is not addressed in the ACIP guidelines for meningococcal conjugate vaccine.
 It is the CDC meningococcal subject matter expert’s opinion that this patient should receive 2 doses of MenACWY separated by at least 8 weeks, followed by a booster dose of MenACWY every 5 years thereafter.
-The concern is that having had only MPSV4 (Menomune, Sanofi, discontinued in 2017) previously, she may not have an adequate booster response to a single dose of MenACWY.
+The concern is that having had only MPSV4 (Menomune, Sanofi, unavailable since 2017) previously, she may not have an adequate booster response to a single dose of MenACWY.

 Recommendations to separate MenACWY and PCV only apply to one of the three MenACWY vaccines, MenACWY-D (Menactra), and also only apply to individuals with functional or anatomic asplenia or HIV infection.
 So, you do may administer the recommended vaccines at the same time.
 A 10-year-old with persistent complement component deficiency also should receive a 2- or 3-dose series (depending on brand) of MenB vaccine.